cyshen11/cyshen11.github.io/_projects/sql-rag-app.md

 self.graph.update_state(self.config, {"query": query}, as_node="write_query")
 ```

-I used Amazon Q to generate `string_tuples_to_markdown_table` and `extract_sql_headers` functions and modify them.

-Besides the `graph` component, I also developed the RAG state at [here](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/utils.py){:target="\_blank"}.
+Besides the `graph` component, I also developed the RAG state in [utils.py](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/utils.py){:target="\_blank"}.
 The RAG state class is used by the RAG to keep track of its state.
 It is a class and has 4 attributes.

 - `question`: User's question
 - `query`: SQL query